mcleanlipschutz/honeybee-pay/README.md

 ## First demo

-- the buyer approves 3 seperate transactions of 1 test usdc to send to the merchant wallet.
+- The buyer approves 3 seperate transactions of 1 test USDC to send to the merchant wallet.

-- transaction 1 is successful without issue. transaction 2 is attacked and redirected to the attacker's wallet in an intentionally unprotected demo. transaction 3 is also attacked with the same redirection but is rejected because the recipient differs from the buyer's approval.
+- Transaction 1 is successful without issue. transaction 2 is attacked and redirected to the attacker's wallet in an intentionally unprotected demo. transaction 3 is also attacked with the same redirection but is rejected because the recipient differs from the buyer's approval.

-- the buyer receives an AI generated message informing them of the detected change of recipient details and that the transaction was blocked.
+- The buyer receives an AI generated message informing them of the detected change of recipient details and that the transaction was blocked.

 ## Current status

 I am currently documenting the design and demo.
-Implementation and demo has not started yet.
+Implementation and testing has not started yet.